Krishnabhargav08/End-Semester-Practical/FTK imager.md

 ## Aim
-To verify the integrity of a forensic image using **FTK Imager** by comparing cryptographic hash values (MD5 and SHA1) of the acquired image with the original hash to ensure data integrity is preserved.
+To check whether the hash values of two forensic images differ slightly.
+Evaluate possible causes and justify whether integrity is compromised using FTK Imager

 ---